AlxHnr/open-everything.vim/README.md

 What it doesn't support:

-* Paths containing environment variables, like _/home/$USER/.bashrc_
+* Paths containing environment variables, like `/home/$USER/.bashrc`
-* Opening email addresses with your favorite client, like foo@bar.com
+* Opening email addresses like foo@bar.com
 * Paths which contain spaces
 * Selected paths in visual mode

 ## Configuration

-Open\_everything.vim provides these options:
+This plugin provides these options:

 ### g:open\_everything#ignore\_filetypes